 - In June 2016, Ardagh Group acquired the assets required to be divested by Ball Corporation and Rexam PLC to gain approval for the acquisition of Rexam PLC by Ball Corporation.
 The divested assets comprised 22 production facilities, located in Europe (twelve), North America (eight) and Brazil (two). - The twelve production facilities acquired by Ardagh Group in Europe comprised ten former Ball Corporation plants, as well as two former Rexam PLC production facilities.
 Ball Corporation had established and grown its presence in Europe, principally through the acquisition of Schmalbach-Lubeca in 2008, at the time the second largest manufacturer of beverage cans in Europe.
 Rexam PLC had established and grown its beverage can business in Europe through the acquisitions of PLM, AB, Swedish-listed beverage can and glass bottle manufacturer, acquired in 1999, and American National Can Corporation, acquired in 2000, as well as organic investments in new capacity.
 The eight production facilities acquired in North America represented part of the former Rexam PLC business.
 Finally, the two production facilities in Brazil were formerly owned by Latapack-Ball, a joint venture in which Ball Corporation had held an approximately 60% stake.
 In December 2015, Ball Corporation acquired full ownership of this joint venture, prior to divesting these two production facilities. - In 2018, the construction of a greenfield production facility in Manaus, Brazil was completed, which supplies can ends to our can production facilities in Jacarei, Brazil and Alagoinhas, Brazil. - In October 2020, Ardagh Group announced a \$1.5 billion growth investment program to grow its metal packaging business.
 In February 2021, in response to the positive demand outlook we announced our decision to undertake additional investments increasing the total amount of the growth investment program to \$1.8 billion for the period from 2021 to 2024. - In December 2020, we acquired a large brownfield and building site in Huron, Ohio, which was converted into a new beverage can and ends plant.
 Ends production commenced in November 2021 and beverage can production began in July 2022. - In February 2021, the combination with GHV was announced, whereby we would be separately listed on the NYSE.
 This combination with GHV was completed in August 2021, and we began trading on the NYSE under the ticker "AMBP."
-As at December 31, 2022, AGSA indirectly retains a stake of approximately 76% in us and intends to remain a long-term majority shareholder.

-• In November 2021, we announced the acquisition of Quebec-based Hart Print, a North America based innovator in digital printing services to the beverage market.
+As at December 31, 2023, AGSA indirectly owns approximately 76% of our Ordinary Shares and intends to remain a long-term majority shareholder. - In November 2021, we announced the acquisition of Quebec-based Hart Print, a North America based innovator in digital printing services to the beverage market.
+We further expanded our digital printing capabilities through the acquisition of a majority stake in February 2023 in NOMOQ, a Switzerland based start-up. - In November 2023, after a thorough review and analysis of our production capabilities, we announced that we planned to close our manufacturing facility in Whitehouse, Ohio in the first quarter of 2024.
+This was completed in February 2024.